Master Responsive Web Design.

 Responsive Web Design: What is it and How to Use it?

-In this article, we’ll take you through a 101-style introduction to responsive web design, discuss why it’s a non-negotiable necessity in modern web design, and help you implement it.
+This article explains responsive web design, why it’s a non-negotiable necessity in modern web design, and help you implement it.

 What is Responsive Web Design?